 • Concerns of this nature will be addressed on a case-by-case basis.
-The Office of Disability Services will work in conjunction with the Office of Residence Life to alert potential roommates that an emotional support animal will be residing in the space so to address concerns including those related to allergies or fears related to certain types of animals as early as possible in the housing assignment process.
-Issues or concerns that may arise during the academic year should be reported as quickly as possible to either the Office of Disability Services or Office of Residence Life.
+When the emotional support animal owner notifies roommates of the presence of the ESA, it is within the roommates right to refuse to sign emotional support animal agreement paperwork.
+The roommate and emotional support animal owner should contact the Office of Student Success who will work in conjunction with the Office of Residence Life to address concerns including those related to allergies or fears related to certain types of animals as early as possible.
+Issues or concerns that may arise during the academic year should be reported as quickly as possible to either the Office of Student Success or Office of Residence Life.
+The Office of Residence Life reserves the right to relocate the emotional support animal and owner or the roommate, based on housing availability.
+The Office of Residence Life or Office of Student Success will resolve any conflict in a timely manner, considering the conflicting needs and/or accommodation of all persons involved.

-Special Situations or Exceptions

-• Students should contact the Office of Disability Services to discuss any special situations regarding emotional support animals that are not covered by this policy, as well as any exceptions to this policy that might be requested by a student.
-All exceptions must be approved in writing by Office of Disability Services personnel.

-Conflicting Disabilities:

-- Students with medical condition(s) that are affected by animals (respiratory diseases, asthma, severe allergies) should contact the Office of Residence Life or Office of Disability Services if they have a health or safety related concern about exposure to a service or emotional support animal.
-The individual will be asked to provide medical documentation that identifies the condition(s), and will allow determination to be made as to whether the condition is disabling and if there is a need for an accommodation. - The Office of Residence Life or Office of Disability Services will resolve any conflict in a timely manner, considering the conflicting needs and/or accommodations of all persons involved.
 In the event that an agreement cannot be reached, the offices, in conjunction, will determine a ruling to resolve the dispute.
-Students who wish to appeal the ruling may do so via the published greivance policies.
+Students who wish to appeal the ruling may do so via the published grievance policies.

-Emotional Support Animal Agreement and Request Form
+Animal Agreement and Request Form